Accenture/accenture.github.io/_drafts/SmartOpenSpaces.md

 ![Technology selection schema](/img/posts/smart-open-spaces/technologySchema.png)

-Here we can see a simple example of how sniffers and collector are working together.
+Here we can see a simple example of how sniffers and a collector work together.

 1. First we sniff the devices using Bluetooth to find them.
 2. When we have this information, we translate it to JSON and sent it to the collector.
-3. Collector has to correlate and store information from each beacon.
+3. The collector has to correlate and store information from each beacon.
-4. And as last step it generates reports such as (daily, on demand reports, or the realtime view)
+4. And as last step it generates reports such as daily, on-demand reports or the real-time view.

 ## Working example